-The University of Virginia assumes no responsibility for any liability incurred at any event not sponsored by the University where alcohol is served and/or sold.
-Students and contracted members of independent organizations or of organizations with a Fraternal Organizational Agreement are obliged to conduct themselves in accordance with the laws of the Commonwealth of Virginia and to assume full responsibility for their activities and events.
+The University Virginia of assumes no responsibility for any liability incurred at any event not sponsored by the University where alcohol is served and/or sold.
+Students and contracted independent members of organizations or of organizations with a Fraternal Organizational Agreement are obliged to conduct themselves in accordance with the laws of the Commonwealth of Virginia and to assume full responsibility for their activities and events.